Bayesian Gates for Reliable Logical Operations under Noisy Condition: Further Advantage of Computation over Noisy Signal

 \section{Further Advantage of Computation over Noisy Signal}

 } Information transmission and computation are usually separated in conventional computational architectures in which computation is conducted under virtually noiseless conditions (Fig. 1(B)).
-This usual computation without noise is expected to perform better than the BGs that conducts computation and transmission simultaneously in noisy conditions.
-However, it requires two independent channels for input transmission (Fig. 1 (B)), whereas the BG combines them along the transmission path for computation (Fig. 1 (A)).
-This observation suggests that the BG may outperform the usual computation if a noisy channel is effectively exploited for computation with small $q$.
+This usual computation without noise is expected to perform better than the Bayesian gates that conducts computation and transmission simultaneously in noisy conditions.
+However, it requires two independent channels for input transmission (Fig. 1 (B)), whereas the Bayesian gate combines them along the transmission path for the computation (Fig. 1 (A)).
+This observation suggests that the Bayesian gate may outperform the usual computation if a noisy channel is effectively exploited for computation with small $q$.
 In order to clarify this condition, we calculated $\Erate(q)$ of the Bayesian NOR gate as a function of $q \in [0,1]$, and that of the usual computation $\Erate_{U}$ to obtain a performance ratio defined as $\eta \defeq \Erate(q)/\Erate_{U}$.
-Figure 3(A) shows that the operation of the BG can be more efficientl ($\eta < 1$) than or comparative ($\eta < 10^{0.1} \approx 1.25$) to the usual computation when $q$ is sufficiently small.
-In addition, the range of $q$ within which the BG operates better expands as the noise intensity $\sigma$ increases.
+Figure 3(A) shows that the operation of the Bayesian gate can be more efficientl ($\eta < 1$) than or comparative ($\eta < 10^{0.1} \approx 1.25$) to the usual computation when $q$ is sufficiently small.
+In addition, the range of $q$ within which the Bayesian gate operates better expands as the noise intensity $\sigma$ increases.
 The same result is obtained for other gates (Fig. S3).
-This result indicates that the operation of the BG can be efficient when the noise in the channel is large, whereas the usual computation better when the channel noise is very small, meaning that computation over a noisy channel may be practical when the noise cannot be small.
+This result indicates that the operation of the Bayesian gate can be efficient when the noise in the channel is large, whereas the usual computation is better when the channel noise is very small, meaning that the computation over noisy channels may be practical when the noise cannot be small.

 \ignoreInFinal{